MaXeN9818/install_cuda_cudnn_ubuntu_20/README.md

 - After running the below command, make sure that you uncheck NVIDIA Driver option (as shown below) as we have already installed it in the previous step.
     > Info: To install a specific version of the cuda toolkits go to <https://developer.nvidia.com/cuda-toolkit-archive><br>

     > Note: Some versions not officially supported ubuntu 20.04 due to lack of some prerequisites, you can override the install-time prerequisite checks by running the     installer with the flag.
-Remember that the prerequisites will still be required to use the NVIDIA CUDA Toolkit.-override
+Remember that the prerequisites will still be required to use the NVIDIA CUDA Toolkit `-override`

     ```bash
     sudo sh cuda_11.4.3_470.82.01_linux.run